-Advertising, family support supplies, furniture, fixtures and equipment, linens and laundry, supplies, and utilities were utilized in the Organization's program services.
+Advertising, audio and visual, family support supplies, food, beverage and room, furniture, fixtures and equipment, linens and laundry, supplies, and utilities were utilized in the Organization's program services.
 The value of the items is based on estimated retail value that would be paid for purchasing a similar product.